utinyt/Vulkan/readme.md

 # Vulkan Technical Demo
-This is a realtime 3D rendering application using Vulkan / C++ / GLSL.
+This is a realtime 3D rendering application written in Vulkan / C++ / GLSL.

 ## Developing Environments
 * OS: Windows 10